Snoopdorkydork/Lazor-Project/README.md

-Here we will attempt to solve the toughest boards you dare to throw at us with our humble yet efficient code.
+Here we will attempt to solve the toughest boards you dare to throw at us.

 How do you use it?
 If you're having trouble solving a particular board, dont worry, just get it into a .bff file.
 The .bff file should contain: